You are a very popular blogger. Still as a part of formality, can you please introduce yourself to our readers?

 This is a very common question people ask me.
 They are always surprised as 'what do bloggers do?', 'How much money they can earn?'
-'Is this profession secure?', etc. They think a lot of people have their own blogs on internet but they are not successful as they hardly earn any money from their blog.
+'Is this profession secure?', etc. They think a lot of people have their own blogs on the internet but they are not as successful as they hardly earn any money from their blog.

-In my view, future of blogging is quite inspirational and lucrative too.
+In my view, the future of blogging is quite inspirational and lucrative too.
 It is a field where you earn money and learn new things every day.
 You are your own boss and people start knowing you online.
 You get an identity being yourself.
-Thousands of people are connecting to internet everyday and this means your scope is not limited, it is increasing daily.
+Thousands of people are connecting to internet every day and this means your scope is not limited, it is increasing daily.
 When I came to blogging, making money was not my objective.
-I had a passion for learning so many things that go over internet but if you have the passion for money then believe it you can make a lot of money through blogging.
+I had a passion for learning so many things that go over the internet but if you have the passion for money then believe it you can make a lot of money through blogging.
 You will have to do serious blogging for that but you will still have peace in your mind as you do not have any manager above to give you deadlines.

 The amount of money that I make today is much more than I think I could ever get working as a Software Engineer in any company.

 Besides, I have learnt a lot of new things in these 3 years.
-To all those who think they can become a blogger I want to say that just trust your dreams.
+To all those who think they can become a blogger, I want to say that just trust your dreams.
 We put nothing at stake just our hard work, you won't lose anything there is always win.
 You only need a good start.

 Many recent graduates think of blogging as a method to get rich overnight and take it up as a career without any experience.
-As a result they fail miserably.
+As a result, they fail miserably.
 What would be your advice to them?

 Due to so much scam about "make money online", it's common for newbies and distant viewers to get dazzled about earning online and think that it's an overnight task to build a thousand dollars business online.
 I want to tell them – Blogging is another serious business thing.

-• You don't need big investment – you can start with zero and start investing when you start earning.
+• You don't need a big investment – you can start with zero and start investing when you start earning.

 • You can start alone.